 3. Nuti R. Semeiotica Medica Metodologia Clinica.
 IX Edizione.
 Minerva Medica 2009.

 4. Fradà G, Fradà G. Semeiotica medica nell'adulto e nell'anziano.
 V Edizione.
 Piccin Nuova Libraria 2014.

 The Integrated Course, which this module is part of, will include frontal lessons during the first and second semester of the third undergraduate year course.
-Around 30% of lessons will be supplied as seminars, with the participation of expert clinicians that will engage with the academic teacher and students interactive discussion of simple clinical cases or practical aspects of the approach to patients.

 The Integrated Course will include also a practical internship, that will be carried out in the academic teachers’ hospital wards, under their responsibility and supervision.
 Students will be divided in small groups, and each group will be assigned to a clinical representative, who will follow students during the whole activity.
 Students will be refreshed the theoretical basics of patient approach, medical history, physical examination (with particular focus on chest and abdomen), execution of the main semeiological manoeuvres, arterial pressure measurement, ECG registration.
 Each one of these skills will be then practiced by students directly on patients, under the direct supervision of the clinical representative.